Thermoplastic Injection Molding Services

 Polybenzimidazole (PBI) is an artificial thermoplastic polymer with one of the highest melting points of any material that is applicable for use as a fiber.
 It is the most high-performance engineered thermoplastic material available.
 Because of this, PBI is used as a base for high demand equipment that is used by militaries throughout the world, as well as firefighting and police forces.

 In general, the higher the density, the higher the tensile and flexural strength, chemical and abrasion resistance, and surface hardness.
 Because these thermoplastics are highly resistant to temperature changes, they are often used in high stress environments, such as piping, oil transportation, and in the retail industry.

 A homopolymer is one that is produced by the polymerization of a single monomer.
 They are known for being a tough and resistant thermoplastic material.
 They commonly used in the end consumer market for smaller goods, such as kitchenware.

-A copolymer is a plastic material produced by the copolymerization of two or more different monomers.
+A copolymer is a thermoplastic material produced by the copolymerization of two or more different monomers.
 They commonly are a glossy, cost effective material.
-Copolymer thermoplastic material is used in a variety of applications, including industrial back end applications and smaller consumer items such as kitchenware.
+Copolymer thermoplastics are used in a variety of applications, including industrial back end applications and smaller consumer items such as kitchenware.

 Polyesters are extremely hardy materials that are fit for a large range of temperature and environmental demands.
 Polyester thermoplastics are among the most widely used injection molding polymers, seen most commonly in water bottles, but also have wide applications in the industrial sphere.
 They are known for their strength, stiffness, and toughness, as well as chemical resistance.

 Styrene acrylonitrile is a copolymer and one of the toughest polymers in common use.
 It is known for its excellent toughness, rigidity, and dimensional stability.
 It is highly resistant to breaking and is often seen in kitchen applications.
 It is also used for applications such as: